ployst/ployst.github.io/_drafts/2016-09-01-microservices-testing.markdown

 ## Standards

-To build good tooling for our repo, we need to have a "contract" that each service adheres to.
+To build good tooling for our repo, we need to have a "build contract" that each service adheres to.
 We call this the application-developer-interface (ADI), but really it's the requirement that:
  - If the service wants to be built as part of a circle run it needs: